Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Sony XBR-A1E OLED brings a new meaning to your viewing experience as you get an almost infinite contrast ratio as the pixels themselves turn off in black parts whilst emitting a vibrant colour when needed.
+The Sony XBR-A1E OLED brings a new meaning to your viewing experience as you get an almost infinite contrast ratio as the pixels themselves turn off in black parts whilst emitting a vibrant color when needed.
 Acoustic Surface technology takes a step forward as the entire screen in the Sony A1E vibrates to produce sound.
 This gives you an amazing sound system, while the picture quality itself remains pristine and surreal.
-And so paired with an Android TV system and a wide colour gamut, it is probably the best 4K TV available.
-But do keep in mind that as like other Sony TVs this A1E OLED falls on the high end of the spectrum when it comes to price.
-What other qualities makes it the best TV in its class?
+And so, paired with an Android TV system and a wide color gamut, it is probably the best 4K TV available.
+But do keep in mind, like other Sony TVs, this A1E OLED falls on the high end of the spectrum when it comes to price.
+What other qualities make it the best TV in its class?
 Well, let’s find out…

 We’re sorry, this product is temporarily out of stock

-Featuring an OLED screen the Sony XBR-A1E OLED has a premium build quality with plenty of other features.
-Being powered by the X1 extreme processor and Dolby Vision, it produces splendid picture quality with perfect black levels and vibrant colours.
-And so, with one of the best picture qualities available out there, amazing sound thanks to its acoustic surface technology and a premium build quality, the Sony XBR-A1E OLED is of the best 4K TVs out on the market.
+Featuring an OLED screen, the Sony XBR-A1E OLED has a premium build quality with plenty of other features.
+Being powered by the X1 Extreme processor and Dolby Vision, it produces splendid picture quality with perfect black levels and vibrant colors.
+And so, with one of the best picture qualities available out there, amazing sound thanks to its acoustic surface technology, and a premium build quality, the Sony XBR-A1E OLED is of the best 4K TVs out on the market.
 And if you would like to compare this Sony XBR-A1E to another OLED, you can read our Sony XBR65A8F review for a different model by Sony comparison.
 Or you can read our OLED65E8PUA review for a comparison to a model made by LG.

 Related: In case you want to check other available options, read our Sony X950H review

-Apart from having a great sound quality, the Sony XBR-A1E OLED also has a perfect response time of 0.2ms which makes it a great pick for gamers as well.
-It also has a great 120Hz refresh rate which paired with the moderate input lag of 30ms at 4K improves game performance.
-Do keep in mind though that the input lag rises a bit at 1080p which however isn’t that noticeable.
-However, if you want an OLED with a lower input lag the LG OLED C7 is a great pick which also has a slightly brighter screen.
+Apart from having great sound quality, the Sony XBR-A1E OLED also has a perfect response time of 0.2ms, making it a great pick for gamers.
+It also has a great 120Hz refresh rate which, paired with the moderate input lag of 30ms at 4K, improves game performance.
+Do keep in mind that the input lag rises a bit at 1080p, which isn’t that noticeable.
+However, if you want an OLED with a lower input lag, the LG OLED C7 is a great pick which also has a slightly brighter screen.

-The A1E OLED TV also features wide viewing angles which isn’t possible in other choices like the Samsung Q7F or the TCL 55R617.
-Moreover, with a 3840 x 2160 resolution and a flicker free OLED panel, this Sony TV also supports black frame insertion and motion interpolation.
-This greatly improves the picture quality and performance when it comes to watching sports matches or playing games.
+The A1E OLED TV also features wide viewing angles, which isn’t possible in other choices like the Samsung Q7F or the TCL 55R617.
+Moreover, with a 3840 x 2160 resolution and a flicker-free OLED panel, this Sony TV also supports black frame insertion and motion interpolation.
+This greatly improves picture quality and performance when it comes to watching sports matches or playing games.

-Now, although the Sony XBR-A1E OLED has a wide colour gamut.
-It isn’t as wide as that of the Samsung Q7F nor is its peak brightness in par with other QLED TVs like the Samsung Q7F.
-But, it does support both 4K and HDR while having an Android TV platform it surpasses both the Samsung and Roku TV in terms of app accessibility.
+Now, although the Sony XBR-A1E OLED has a wide color gamut.
+It isn’t as wide as that of the Samsung Q7F, nor is its peak brightness on par with other QLED TVs like the Samsung Q7F.
+But, it does support both 4K and HDR while having an Android TV platform, it surpasses both the Samsung and Roku TV in terms of app accessibility.
 It even has its own mobile remote app, although the remote control itself is fairly good with voice control and a number of buttons.
-And so with perfect blacks, Dolby vision, an OLED panel, a great sound system and plenty of google play and app access it is indeed one of the best 4K TVs out in the market.
+And so, with perfect blacks, Dolby vision, an OLED panel, a great sound system, and plenty of Google Play and app access, it is indeed one of the best 4K TVs out on the market.
 Although do keep in mind, even though this Sony OLED TV has the best sound quality a TV can have, nothing beats the sound quality of a separate sound system.”
 So if you don’t know to set up a soundbar, be sure to read our article on how to connect a soundbar to the TV so you can enhance your viewing experience.

-You may be wondering where the inputs are, well they’re located at the bottom end of the stand which does sort of make it difficult to reach.
+You may be wondering where the inputs are, well, they’re located at the bottom end of the stand, which does sort of make it difficult to reach.
 This does get more difficult when you mount the TV, but when it comes to the number of inputs, Sony does not disappoint.
-You get 4 HDMI ports, 3USB ports, a composite video input, an ethernet (LAN) port, optical digital audio output port as well as a RF antenna input and a RS-232 port.
-The borders on the screen measure 1.0 cm thin which adds to the total screen viewing experience and along with the glossy screen finish just makes your viewing experience all the much better.
+You get 4 HDMI ports, 3USB ports, a composite video input, an ethernet (LAN) port, an optical digital audio output port, as well as an RF antenna input, and an RS-232 port.
+The borders on the screen measure 1.0 cm thin, which adds to the total screen viewing experience, and along with the glossy screen, makes your viewing experience all the much better.

 With a dynamic range of features, the Sony XBR-A1E OLED is genuinely one of the best TVs out there.
-It surpasses almost all of its competitors with a great OLED picture quality, an amazing sound quality, even one of the best Platforms and app selection and is truly an almost perfect smart TV.
+It surpasses almost all of its competitors with a great OLED picture quality, an amazing sound quality, and even one of the best Platforms and app selections and is truly an almost perfect smart TV.
 However, as we have seen from years ago, Sony TVs do have their own premium nature.
-Standing out in a number of ways, the A1E OLED is the same, and as so it is also pretty expensive.
+Standing out in a number of ways, the A1E OLED is the same, and as so, it is also pretty expensive.
 So for anyone who enjoys a great viewing experience and also wants to have access to a number of amazing features like an acoustic surface sound system, it is a good choice.
-But for the price, LG OLED TVs are a better pick, as they provide an almost up to par performance but don’t reach as high when it comes to price.
-And if you’re someone who just wants to have good Ultra HD, 4K viewing experience, the Sony XBR65X900F and the TLC 55R617 are great picks with their own features at budget-friendly prices.
+But for the price, LG OLED TVs are a better pick, as they provide an almost up-to-par performance but don’t reach as high when it comes to price.
+And if you’re someone who just wants to have a good Ultra HD, 4K viewing experience, the Sony XBR65X900F, and the TLC 55R617 are great picks with their own features at budget-friendly prices.
 And if neither of those catches your eye, the Sony X720E is even cheaper but do note that it is a 43-inch screen.